wolfeidau/gointro/README.md

 cd gostick
 ```

+## go not installed

-Pick a package for your os and extract it the options are:
+If you don't have go installed pick a package for your os and extract it here.
+The options are:

 * go1.2.darwin-386-osx10.6.tar.gz
 * go1.2.darwin-amd64-osx10.8.tar.gz